magnusbaeck/logstash-filter-verifier/README.md

   these plugins can be replaced with mocks.
 In particular the [mutate](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html) and the [translate](https://www.elastic.co/guide/en/logstash/current/plugins-filters-translate.html) filters have proven to be helpful as replacements.

+In order to execute a test case in daemon mode, first the daemon needs to be started (e.g. in its own terminal or shell):

+    $ path/to/logstash-filter-verifier daemon start

+Next, a single test case run can be launched with (in second terminal/shell):

+    $ path/to/logstash-filter-verifier daemon run --pipeline path/to/pipelines.yml --pipeline-base base/path/of/logstash-configuration --testcase-dir path/to/testcases

+The flag `--pipeline-base` is required, if the `pipelines.yml` file does use relative paths for the actual logstash pipeline configuration.

+If the Logstash configuration under test does not contain `id` attributes for all plugins, the `--add-missing-id` flag instructs Logstash Filter Verifier to add the missing `id` attributes on the fly.

+As an example, we can execute the `basic_pipeline` test case from this repository.

+Let us assume, the following setup:

+* The logstash filter verifier binary is available at `/usr/local/bin/logstash-fitler-verifier`.
+* This repository is available at `/tmp/logstash-filter-verifier` (e.g. with `git clone https://github.com/magnusbaeck/logstash-filter-verifier `).

+The command to run the `basic_pipeline` example would look like this (the daemon needs to be started beforehand):

+    $ /usr/local/bin/logstash-fitler-verifier daemon run --pipeline /tmp/logstash-filter-verifier/testdata/basic_pipeline.yml --pipeline-base /tmp/logstash-filter-verifier/testdata/basic_pipeline --testcase-dir /tmp/logstash-filter-verifier/testdata/testcases/basic_pipeline --add-missing-id

+More examples (e.g. multiple pipelines and filter mock) can be found in the `testcases/` folder of this repository.

 ## Test case file reference